VarunX7/React-meme-generator-extension/README.md

 # A simple meme generator.

-# Applied freshly learned concept of React State and forms.
+Applied freshly learned concept of React State and forms.

-# //Add to chrome...
+# Add to chrome...
 1. Go to "chrome://extensions".
 2. Turn on Developer Mode(top right corner).
 3. Click on Load unpacked(top left).
 4. Navigate to the "build" folder and select it.

-# //How to use...
+# How to use...
 1. Right click on the image you want to use and select "Open image in new tab".
 2. Start the extension and click "Get Image".
 3. Type in the top text and bottom text of the meme.